barionleg/cesium.wiki.gs/Sandcastle-Details.md

    * A Cesium material editor including GLSL editor windows
    * A CZML file editor, possibly with a customizable Viewer
    * A 3D model editor when that's available

+#### "Technical reasons" (the difference between require.js and Dojo's AMD)

+The plain version of `require.js` doesn't include Dojo modules (like `dojo/text!` and `domReady!`) that are needed to load `CesiumWidget`.
+So, `require.js` by itself can't be used in a bucket template for loading Dojo widgets.

+#### Mostly abandoned ideas

+* Make hovering a line of code in Sandcastle highlight the corresponding primitive.